MITLibraries/alma-bursartransfer/README.md

 7. Create a Sentry project for the app if needed (we want this for most apps):
    - Send initial exceptions to Sentry project for dev, stage, and prod environments to create them.
    - Create an alert for the prod environment only, with notifications sent to the appropriate team(s).
-   - If *not* using Sentry, delete Sentry configuration from my_function.py and test_my_function_.py, and remove sentry_sdk from project dependencies.
+   - If *not* using Sentry, delete Sentry configuration from bursar_transfer.py and test_bursar_transfer_.py, and remove sentry_sdk from project dependencies.

-# my_function
+# bursar_transfer

 Description of the function/functions.